 - Nitpicking after inspection.
 Obviously if a home inspection reveals a major issue, it should be factored into the final sale price.
 But insisting on a lower price for every minor repair can put negotiations in a stalemate.
 Whether you’re asking for price concessions or the actual repairs, remember that most people are simply not going to fix everything.

 - Asking for more, more, more.
 Some buyers will request that the sellers throw in add-ons like furniture or appliances that weren’t included in the listing.
-Why ask them when you can choose things as per your interest from better providers like Infinity Commercial Furniture for Office furniture Sydney or residential furniture providers.
 Try to avoid giving the seller a reason to feel that they’re doing all of the giving.
 Give a little to get a little as they say…the more flexibility you show, the more flexible they will become.

 image courtesy of rbrwr